m00nl1ghtP00l/gpucloud-docs/docs/admins/sso/ping.md

 ---
 title: KOP Integrations - Ping One
-description: Official Rafay product documentation.
-Explore "KOP Integrations - Ping One" docs and more here.
-Rafay is a SaaS-first Kubernetes Operations Platform with enterprise-class scalability.
+description: Documentation for integrating Ping One with your organization for Single Sign On (SSO).
 tags:
   - Ping
   - IdP